We have seen three significant developments in the UK and EU sanctions regimes in recent weeks:

-The first wave of sanctions targets 47 individuals and 2 entities including:
+The first wave of sanctions targets 47 individuals and two entities including:

 - 25 Russian nationals involved in the mistreatment and death of Mr Magnitsky;

-- 2 Myanmar military generals involved in violence against the Rohingya people and other ethnic minorities; and
+- two Myanmar military generals involved in violence against the Rohingya people and other ethnic minorities; and

-- 2 organisations involved in North Korean prison camps.
+- two organisations involved in North Korean prison camps.